Aniruddh-0701/Python_Programming_Notes/README.md

 For short notes refer, [Cheat Sheet](Cheat_sheet.pdf)

 ### Sequence of notes:
 All the outputs are to be tested by using print statement.
-If print statements are not given, please use print statement in your code(s).
+In the notes shared, if only names of variables/functions are given, please use print statement in your code(s) to get the output.

 <ol>
     <li> <a href = 'Installing_and_Using_Python.md'>Installing and Using Python</a> </li>